Sikh music

 Sikh music is the classical music style that is practised within Sikhism.
 It exists in institutional, popular, and folk traditions, forms, and varieties.
 Three types of Sikh musicians are rababis, ragis, and dhadhis.
 Sikh music exists in various melodic modes, musical forms, styles, musicians, and performance contexts.

 Terminology

 Sikh music is also known as Gurbani Sangeet (ਗੁਰਬਾਣੀ ਸੰਗੀਤ; meaning music of the speech of wisdom), or Gurmat Sangeet (ਗੁਰਮਤਿ ਸੰਗੀਤ; meaning music of the counsel or tenets of the Guru), and also as Shabad Kirtan (ਸ਼ਬਦ ਕੀਰਤਨ).
+There is no clear consenus on which term should take precedence to name the entirety of Sikh musicology, described as a parampara (tradition).
+The term Gurbani Sangeet pre-dates the term Gurmat Sangeet.
+Other terms include Puratan, which is used in revivalist contexts for traditional Sikh musicology.

 Whilst the term Gurmat Sangeet has come to be used as a name for all Sikh kirtan performed as per the prescribed ragas found within the Sikh scripture, Inderjit Kaur believes a more fitting term for the raga genre is "rāg-ādhārit shabad kīrtan".
 She further believes that the Sikh musicology as a whole should be referred to as "gurmat sangīt shāstar/vigyān", of which, raga kirtan is a genre found within.